jfsamper/glicko-db/FUTURE_FEATURES.md

 Confirmed in code:
 - `config.py` defines the fixed UTC-5 default timezone and the supported account timezone choices.
 - `services/common.py` migrates the nullable `users.timezone` field, validates IANA timezone names, and resolves each active account's preference for application-generated dates and timestamps.
+- `services/common.py` and `routes/admin.py` build the curated timezone list, deduplicate it by current UTC offset, sort it ascending, and render UTC-adjusted labels without changing submitted IANA values.
 - `routes/admin.py` and the user-management templates allow administrators to create and edit account timezone preferences.
 - `services/rating_service.py` orders both full recomputation and incremental replay by match date, normalized round number, and match id.
 - Missing, zero, or invalid round values are treated as round 1; legacy match tables without a round column remain supported.